Jmanjarrah/Amidst/Home.md

 ...

-### What colour is the biome I'm looking for?
+### What color is the biome I'm looking for?

-Some of the good AMIDST users have made a [biome colour legend](biomecolors.md).
+Some of the good AMIDST users have made a [biome color legend](biomecolors.md).
-Note that in AMIDST 3.5 and onwards you will be able to define your own biome colours, e.g., to make one particular biome stand out more.
+Note that in AMIDST 3.5 and onwards you will be able to define your own biome colors, e.g., to make one particular biome stand out more.

 ## Usage help